williamsimms/Data-Visualizations/README.md

-# dataVisualizations
+# Data Visualizations
-Data Visualizations with Data Driven Documents (D3.js)
+### Data Visualizations with Data Driven Documents (D3.js).
+These projects were made with D3.js.

 # Data Visualisations